 Maintaining healthy normal stable levels of blood sugar is vitally important for anyone that has type 1 or 2 diabetes.

 Many diabetics also test their blood sugars following certain foods to see how they, as an individual, react.
-For example, the sweeteners in many low-carb or keto bars may not affect the majority or consumers, but for some, sweeteners (such as sugar alcohols) may make their blood glucose sky rocket.
+For example, the sweeteners in many low-carb or keto bars may not affect the majority of consumers, but for some, sweeteners (such as sugar alcohols) may make their blood glucose skyrocket.

 Since one of the best-known ways to maintain good blood sugar levels is through low-carb consumption, it’s a no-brainer that the keto diet and the practice of carb counting are extremely beneficial to diabetics.

 The ideal carb intake for those with diabetes is somewhat controversial yet studies have shown incredible improvements in blood sugar levels and weight loss among diabetics who were limited to 20 grams of carbs per day.